-This year the Berlin Water Works has continued to make improvements in the distribution system by installing 8,300 feet of new water mains.
+This year the Berlin Water Works has continued to make improvements in the distribution system by installing 6,519 feet of new water mains and 353 feet of Godfrey Transmission Line.
 The Berlin Water Works has also continued to optimize the treatment of the water delivered to the customers.
-Because of these improvements we continue to successfully pass lead and copper testing and the results are improving annually.
+Because of these improvements we continue to successfully pass lead and copper testing.
 It is with great pleasure that we say, that this report shows our drinking water continues to improve and is safe to drink.